-Description: Supported by national and international funding agencies, the STI/STBBI Research Lab (see http://www.cameronlaboratory.com/) at the University of Victoria is expanding our research efforts.
+Description: The STI/STBBI Research Lab (see http://www.cameronlaboratory.com/) in the Department of Biochemistry and Microbiology at the University of Victoria has an open position available for a Research Technician effective September 2022 (earlier start date possible depending on the circumstance).
 We are looking for committed team members interested in making a difference in health research and the lives of individuals with Sexually Transmitted Infections (STIs)/Sexually Transmitted and Blood Borne Infections (STBBIs).
 Our primary focus is infection caused by the bacterium Treponema pallidum, causative agent of syphilis.